P-TECH: Connecting Students with the Skills for In-Demand Jobs

 The first step to developing a P-TECH school is establishing the necessary partners.
 These include a school district, a local community college, and one or more local high growth industry employer(s).
 These three partners must submit a partnership agreement and application with the Colorado Department of Education and the Colorado Department of Higher Education.
 Employer responsibilities are specified in the agreement, and range from providing workplace education and experience to informing course design.

-Three approved P-TECH schools have begun operating in the 2016-17 school year.
-They are (1) St. Vrain Valley, (2) James Irwin Charter School, and Adams 12 Five Star Schools.
-Applications for the 2017-18 school year are due Dec.
-1, 2016.
+Three approved P-TECH school programs opened in the 2016-17 school year and are already serving Colorado students: (1) St. Vrain Valley Schools, (2) James Irwin Charter School, and Adams 12 Five Star Schools.
+P-TECH applications are accepted on a rolling basis.
 For additional information on the P-TECH application process, click here.
 For more information about P-TECH partnerships, click here.

 Colorado Succeeds is continuing to work closely with IBM and school districts to establish P-TECH schools.
 If you are interested in learning more about P-TECH or if you would like to bring P-TECH to your community, please fill out the form below.
 You can also visit P-TECH.org for a wealth of resources and information.